openglbook/openglbook.com/_includes/chapter-4-content.md

 \)
 </div>

-Notice how only the y-components of each column vector changes, since it’s the only direction translated.
+Notice how only the y-components of each column vector changes, since it's the only direction translated.

 The function that we use to translate matrices is `TranslateMatrix`, which takes